failk8s/lab-carvel-ytt-01/workshop/content/exercises/02-multiple-instances.md

-In order to be able to deploy a second instance of our application we would either have to deploy it in a different namespace, or we would need to create a copy of the resources so we can edit them and change references to the name of the application, using a different name.
+In order to be able to deploy a second instance of our application we would either have to deploy it in a different namespace, or we would need to create a copy of the resources so we can edit them and change any references to the name of the application.

 For the deployment resource we need to change the name of the resource, as well as labels applied to the resources created from the